heb12/heb12.github.io/README.md

 Most importantly, we want the programs to honor Jesus through the work we do.
 Jesus gave us our talents, and we are using them to honor Him.

 ## Use our Products
-You can try out our [online alpha](https://heb12.ml/heb12) if you want.
-It does not work very well and we are putting a lot of work into making it operational.
+You can try out our [online alpha](http://mott.x10host.com/heb12/bible.php) if you want.
+It is the project that we are currently working on.

 Go to the [Heb12 desktop](desktop) page for more information on the desktop program.

 ## Stay Updated
 Here are some ways you can stay updated with the development of our apps.